United Kingdom

 Overview

 The United Kingdom is a founding member of the Five Eyes intelligence alliance (UKUSA Agreement, 1946).
 GCHQ operates the Tempora “full-take” cable interception programme, collecting all online activity passing through UK-accessible undersea cables and sharing it with the NSA.
 GCHQ’s Operation Edgehill (the counterpart to NSA’s BULLRUN) systematically attacked encryption standards.
 The Investigatory Powers Act 2016 (“Snoopers’ Charter”) consolidated bulk interception, internet connection records, and equipment interference powers.
-The 2024 amendment imposed a duty on technology companies to notify the government before enabling encryption, and in January 2025, a Technical Capability Notice blocked Apple from offering end-to-end encryption to UK users — the first such action by any democratic government.
+The 2024 amendment imposed a duty on technology companies to notify the government before enabling encryption, and in January 2025, a Technical Capability Notice blocked Apple from offering end-to-end encryption to UK users, the first such action by any democratic government.
 After US diplomatic pressure forced the UK to withdraw the global TCN in August 2025, the Home Office issued a new UK-only TCN in September 2025.[1][2][34]

 On the civilian side, the UK GDPR (inherited from the EU via the Withdrawal Act 2018) is enforced by the Information Commissioner’s Office (ICO).
 The Data (Use and Access) Act 2025 introduced the UK’s most significant post-Brexit divergence from EU standards.
-The UK signed the first CLOUD Act agreement worldwide with the United States (October 2022), enabling direct cross-border data requests to tech companies bypassing traditional MLAT channels.
+The UK signed a CLOUD Act agreement with the United States (October 2022), enabling direct cross-border data requests to tech companies bypassing traditional MLAT channels.
 Post-Brexit, the UK lost access to SIS II, EIO, and Prüm.[3]

 Privacy Framework